dzakyadlh/nutrifacts-be/README.md

 - Using [Express Generator](https://expressjs.com/en/starter/generator.html) to ease the folder structure

 ## LINK
-We have also deployed this Backend project on the Google cloud, which can be accessed at https://nutrifactsapp.et.r.appspot.com/
+We have also deployed this Backend project on the Google cloud, using the APP Engine service and can be accessed at https://nutrifactsapp.et.r.appspot.com/

 ## Contact
 Visit: